ThunderFly-aerospace/docs/instruments/TF-GCS02/index.md

 ## Basic usage

 Configure [mavlink-router](https://github.com/mavlink-router/mavlink-router) to forward packets to the specific IP address of the UAV operator's terminal by adding another UDP target or editing an existing one.
-For connection, both WiFi and Ethernet interfaces could be used to ssh connection:
+For connection, both WiFi and Ethernet interfaces could be used for an SSH connection:

     ssh tf@TF-GCS.lan